3and4/Leither/doc/MiMei-en.md

 Leither node can also be optimized to support batch execution and back-end tasks.

 **Mimeimization of Application**
-Leither provides complete application system, within which an application is actually a type of MiMei.
-<a href="Applition.md"> Application System Document</a>
+Leither provides comprehensive application system, within which an application is actually a type of MiMei.
+Refer to <a href="Applition.md"> Application System Document</a>

 ### VIII.
 Flow or MiMei Information
 #### 8.1 Why information must flow
 **The meaning of life is the spread of its information**
 Gene and Meme are the carriers of information of life, whose purpose is to occupy more time and space.
-Similarly the meaning of MiMei is the propagation of meaningful information.
+Similarly the purpose of MiMei is the propagation of meaningful information.

 **The flow of information appreciates its value**
 FileCoin conveyed a misunderstanding that data is asset.
 Data itself is actually a debt, for device, storage and network all cost money.
 The higher value of data is appreciated only when data turn into traffic.
 Business of data is mainly the operations of save and retrieve.
 However, business of data traffic involves the creation or collection of content, save, propagation, render, value appreciation and business development.
 Each time a content is displayed, new value is appreciated.
 The number of renders and the value of each display determine the value created by the content.